ProseMirror/rfcs/text/0008-block-marks-wrapping.md

 # Guide-level explanation

-One way to accomplish this would be to provide the ability to control the wrapping behaviour of block marks from nodeViews.

-The proposal gives the `NodeView` class a new getter:
+The proposal gives the `MarkSpec` a new getter:

-**`disableWrapping`**`: boolean` indicates whether `prosemirror-view` uses the wrapping optimisation.
+**`spanning`**`: boolean` indicates whether `prosemirror-view` uses the wrapping optimisation.
+We will preserve the default behaviour unless its set to `false`.

 Implementation details: https://github.com/ProseMirror/prosemirror-view/pull/43

 # Drawbacks

-When this feature is used, ProseMirror will generate an extra markup needed to wrap each block node with its own block mark.
+When this feature is used, ProseMirror will generate an extra markup needed to wrap each node with its own mark.

-Also, since it is expected to work only for block marks, we should make it very clear in ProseMirror documentation.
+# Rationale and alternatives

+Originally I though about using mark nodeviews for that, but this feature should be available from HTML serializer when marks don't have a nodeview.